10 Best Neighborhoods in San Francisco

 This hilly city in northern California is not large – a population of around 830,000 residents lives here, within the borders of the eponymous county.
 The entire Bay area, however, is home to more than 7 million inhabitants, so you surely won’t get lonely here.

 If you’re planning to move to SF, it’s good to know some interesting facts about it, such as that it was built on more than fifty hills and represents the birthplace of the San Francisco International Wine Festival, which takes place every February.
 Last but not least – there are hundreds of earthquakes every year in the SF area.
-But most of them are less than 3.0 and are mostly harmless.
+But most of them are less than 3.0 and are mostly harmless, so don’t let that bother you when deciding on the best time of the year to move here.

-Your first step should be to take your pick among many diverse districts.
-They are divided into ten areas according to the geographical location.
+When moving to a big city, your first step should be to try to find a job before moving to another state and take your pick among many diverse districts.
+They are divided into ten areas according to the geographical location, so keep that in mind when house-hunting.
 There are neighborhoods situated in the northwest, southwest, central, or east part of the bay area.

-Whether you’re a student, young professional who’s moving alone to another state, or family person, you should accept the game of give-and-take – you might find a thriving neighborhood that suits your lifestyle, but keep in mind that nothing’s perfect and everything comes with a price.
+Whether you’re a student, young professional who’s moving alone to another state, or family person, you should accept the game of give-and-take – you might find a thriving neighborhood that suits your lifestyle even if you relocate to the suburbs, but keep in mind that nothing’s perfect and everything comes with a price.
 Define the reasons why you should move so you can be carefree when the big day arrives and avoid relocation depression.

 For that purpose, we’d like to give you the facts on SF’s most attractive neighborhoods to help you turn the adventure called moving to San Francisco into a total breeze.